WirlyWirly/RomM-ES/README.md

 <br>

-This "plugin" for 🕹️ [ES-DE](https://es-de.org/) will allow you to import games from a ☁️ [RomM](https://romm.app/) server into your ES-DE library
+This "plugin" will allow you to import games from a ☁️ [RomM](https://romm.app/) server into 🕹️ [ES-DE](https://es-de.org/)

-Games can be browsed like normal and will be automatically downloaded from RomM to ES-DE the first time they are launched, which means they take up no storage space until you decide to play them
+Games can be browsed in ES-DE like normal and will be automatically downloaded from RomM the first time they are launched

 Inspiration for this "plugin" comes from the [RomM Playnite Plugin](https://playnite.link/addons.html#RomM_9700aa21-447d-41b4-a989-acd38f407d9f), which works great and does basically the same thing within Playnite